 Gender and Sexualities Advisory Group

-The LGBTQQI Advisory Committee is a coalition of faculty, administrators, classified professionals, and students committed to creating a campus climate that embraces, celebrates, and respects the involvement, presence, and contributions of our LGBTQQI community members.
-Together, with our campus allies, this coalition works to address gaps in community awareness, knowledge, and action through related programs, initiatives, and support services.
+The LGBTQQI Advisory Committee was a coalition of faculty, administrators, classified professionals and students committed to creating a campus climate that embraces, celebrates and respects the involvement, presence and contributions of our LGBTQQI community members.
+Together, with our campus allies, this coalition worked to address gaps in community awareness, knowledge, and action through related programs, initiatives, and support services.

 - To create a safe and welcoming environment for all students, staff, faculty and community; that is inclusive of all people regardless of sexual and gender identity

 - To encourage exploration of sexual and gender presentation, behavior and expression

 - To challenge gender and sexual oppression bias, discrimination of all forms and institutional practices

 - To celebrate and honor all people who paved the way and lived their truth daily

 Current and Desired Programming

 Safe Space For All – Training and Campus Campaign (ongoing)

 Goal: To provide training and evidence-based tools for creating a community of care and respect.
 This campaign will focus on addressing the “culture of violence”, sexism perpetuation of homophobia, heteronormativity, moving from “bystander to upstander”, anti-bullying and civility as community values, and more.
 This campaign will engender art activism, training, community conversations, and resources sharing.